twineworks/tweakflow/site/content/embedding.md

 ## Error handling
 Tweakflow throws [LangExceptions](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/errors/LangException.java) whenever something goes wrong.

 There are three categories of errors that can happen: parse errors, compilation errors, and runtime errors.
 Parse errors indicate unrecognized syntax.
 Compilation errors occur when syntax is fine, but semantics don't hold up.
-Referencing undefined variables, or defining variables more than once are common compilation error.
+Referencing undefined variables, or defining variables more than once are common compilation errors.
 Runtime errors occur when tweakflow code throws errors during evaluation using the [throw](/reference.html#throwing-errors) syntax.

 An exception holds an [error code](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/errors/LangError.java) and a message describing the error condition.
 You can get the value that was thrown by calling `toErrorValue`.
-Calling `getDigestMessage` gets you a detailed error message that includes stack trace information.
+Calling `getDigestMessage` returns a detailed error message that includes stack trace information.
 The exception usually contains a [SourceInfo](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/parse/SourceInfo.java) object which gives the exact location of the error condition.
 Note however that source info may be `null`, in case the error happens in a context where no source information is available.

 ### Examples
 See these [test files](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/test/java/com/twineworks/tweakflow/embedding) for examples of handling errors.
 Each test file contains specific tests for error handling.

+## Limiting evaluation time

+The host application might wish to limit the evaluation time of user code.
+A good way to achieve this goal is to evaluate user code in a separate thread.
+The tweakflow interpreter reacts to thread interruption by throwing an exception.

+The [LimitingExecTime](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/examples/LimitingExecTime.java) sample evaluates a set of expressions, each taking exponentially longer to evaluate than the next.
+Each expression is evaluated within an enforced time limit, so at some point the evaluations start timing out, and the application interrupts the evaluation thread.